When people ask us "What is a monk", we often have to decide on the short, medium or long answer.

 As monks called to such a vocation, unworthy though we be, we hope in the words of Our Holy Father Benedict to "persevere in fidelity to God's teaching in the monastery until death so that through our patience we may be granted a share in the sufferings of Christ, and so receive a share in His Kingdom."
 (Rule of St. Benedict, Prologue).

-First, we know that monks exhisted in the Church from its earliest days.
+First, we know that monks existed in the Church from its earliest days.
 In fact, the presence of those Christians that we now call monks were attested by scholars well before the end of the first century.
 These were men and women who were called by God to live out the radical Christian discipleship that was lived by the early church found in Acts 2:42-47 and Acts 4:32-35.
-Some of these men and women lived alone in the desert ("monochos"), others lived in cities, and even others lived this way of life as a group in a single monastic community (sometimes referred to as "coenobitic monasticism"--St. Augustine was a monk and liked to quote Psalm 133:1 in this regard--"Behold, how good and pleasant it is when brothers dwell in unity!")
+Some of these men and women lived alone in the desert ("monochos"), others lived in cities, and even others lived this way of life as a group in a single monastic community (sometimes referred to as "coenobitic monasticism"--St. Augustine was a monk and liked to quote Psalm 133:1 in this regard--"Behold, how good and pleasant it is when brothers dwell in unity!").
 The earliest "written" use of the word "monk" ("monachos") can be found in a petition that was written in Greek by Arsinoites of Karanis (south of Cairo), Egypt, sometime around 324 AD.
 The writer was suing his neighbor (and seeking justice) because the neighbor’s cow kept getting loose and trampling the writer’s garden.
 The writer was able to grab the cow out of the garden, when the owner and friends with clubs started beating him.
 Luckily, a Deacon named Antonius was traveling on the road with a MONK named Isaac.
-They came to the aid of Arsinoites so he was not killed (If you would like to see a copy of this actual papyrus, then click HERE.
+They came to the aid of Arsinoites so he was not killed (if you would like to see a copy of this actual papyrus, then click HERE.
 You can also click the link on this page to see the Greek with it's English translation).
 The existence of Christian monks certainly pre-dated this, but this is the first instance we have of where the actual word MONACHOS was used in writing.
 We also know from the ancient Pilgrimage Diary of Egeria that a diverse group of monks (coenobitic and anchorites/hermits) were present in vast numbers throughout Egypt and the Holy Land when she made her pilgrimage in 381-384 AD.

 To read a more general article on St. Benedict, his Rule, and monasticism, you may click HERE.